-Advisors: Dr. Lulu Blacksmith, DKN 228, ext.
-5748 Ulysses Diaz, DWNTN 123, ext.
+Advisors: Ulysses Diaz, DWNTN 123, ext.
 4692

 Waubonsee Community College Lions Club

 This club is open to all Waubonsee students, employees and community members.
 The Waubonsee Community College Lions Club is part of Lions Club International.
 The mission of the Lions Club is to empower volunteers to serve their communities, meet humanitarian needs, encourage peace and promote international understanding.
 Our motto is "where there's a need, there's a Lion."